abdullah/vuex-module-generator/README.md

 };
 ```

-Sure, there must be other module members `type`,`actions` and `mutations`.
+Sure, there must be other module members `type`, `actions` and `mutations`.
 Check completed [ vuex module](https://github.com/abdullah/vuex-module-generator/blob/master/example-module-patterns/example-module.js) according to module pattern.

 This module contains `list` state with `isLoading`, `isLoaded`, `data` and `errors` properties.
-When `fetchCustomer` action is called, these state will be changed according to three action type.
+When `fetchCustomer` action is called, these states will be changed according to three action types.

   * `INDEX.REQUEST`, it sets `isLoading` true, this means list has been being fetching
   * `INDEX.SUCCESS`, it sets `isLoading` false, `isLoaded` true and data with `payload.data`, this means list has been fetched and there is no problem when it was happening